tmcginn/tutorials/template/content.md

-# Enter OBE title here
+# Enter tutorial title here
 ## Before You Begin

 This 15-minute tutorial walks you through the steps to ...